 Kubernetes is today the most obvious word when speaking about container services.
-Kubernetes is known for its ability to deploy and manage containers in the production and at scale.
+Kubernetes is known for its ability to deploy and manage containers in production and at scale.
 It also does container scheduling and manages the container orchestration framework.

 It provides standard APIs that help developers deploy code in line with defined corporate IT policies.
 This avoids the need for time-consuming infrastructure configuration.
 So, optimal Kubernetes management stands key to container implementation in DevOps.

 6) Transitioning to Microservices

 Microservices makes the job much easier by componentizing the larger applications into small functional components.
 These components with standardized API interfaces can be added to large applications or traditional enterprise applications.